Shubham-vish/training/CodeAssets/presentation/script.md

 >
 > **[Build excitement]**
 >
 > "And when you connect these specialists in the right workflow with proper handoffs and quality checks, you get professional-grade output consistently.
-That's what LangGraph makes possible - and that's what we're building today!"
+That's what LangGraph makes possible - and that's what we're building today!
+>
+> "

 ---